-2.3.25 Javascript
+2.3.27 Javascript

-Create a custom transform using JavaScript (ECMAScript).
+Create a custom transform using Javascript (ECMAScript).

 Easy Data Transform allows you to carry out a wide range of data transformations without programming.
 But sometimes you might need a specialist transformation that can't be done with the built-in transforms.
-For that you can use the JavaScript transform.
-It allows you to write the body of a JavaScript function, to calculate a value for each row in a new column.
+For that you can use the Javascript transform.
+It allows you to write the body of a Javascript function, to calculate a value for each row in a new column.
 Existing column values can be used as variables.

-JavaScript is a fully-fledged programming language and can perform arbitrarily complex transforms.
-It can handle numbers, dates and text.
+Javascript is a fully-fledged programming language and can perform arbitrarily complex transforms.
+It can handle strings, numbers, dates and text.

-Multiple the value in column 'items' by the value in column 'item price':
+Multiply the value in column 'items' by the value in column 'item price':